Kalle-Koskinen/D2-dclone-notificator/README.md

 Please note that: 1) this is a first draft, 2) that I have not been able to test this thoroughly, and 3) that I am not an expert programmer.
 May contain bugs!

-# How do I use it?
+# How do I use it? (hard difficulty; browse lower for medium)
 You simply run the script on a command line and leave it open.
 Close it by closing the window.
 Or use the batch file.

 You may need to install *requests* module.

-# I don't know how any of this works!
+# I don't know how any of this works! (mediocre difficulty; browse lower for easy)
 If you are unfamiliar with github, just go to the main repository page (https://github.com/Kalle-Koskinen/D2-dclone-notificator), click the green "Code" -button, and select download the ZIP file.
 The ZIP file contains the script d2dclone_notifier.py.
 MAKE SURE you put the batch (.bat) file *d2dclone_notifier.bat* to the same directory as the script!
 Create a shortcut if u need to launch from elsewhere.

 If you are unfamiliar with running python scripts, easy instructions can be found for installing python here (https://codeigo.com/python/installing-python).